 Use Time Tracking Software

 Keeping track of employee hours is time-consuming.
 If you have a large staff, it can be even more challenging to make sure everyone is staying within their regular hours.
 One of the best overtime management strategies is web-based employee time tracking software.
 It requires employees to clock in and clock out on a web-based system that will do the monitoring for you.
-With time tracking software, you can see which employees are nearing their allotted hours for the week, who is working overtime hours, and which employees may be abusing the overtime policy.

 Allow Flexible Scheduling